Please or

 wrapper.log

-Without using the wrapper.working.dir property, the working directory will be located in the C:\myapp\bin directory.
-The Wrapper would be launched using the following command.
+Without using the wrapper.working.dir property, the working directory will be located in the C:\myapp\bin directory (the location of Wrapper binary).
+The Wrapper could be launched using the following command.

 Paths in the wrapper.conf file would be configured as follows.
 (Note this is not a complete configuration file.):